eLearningHub/quarto-starter/README.md

-# Starter template for Quarto using the Jupyter engine
+# Starter template for Quarto

+## Getting started

+- Use this template to create your own repository